-Figure 2: Major top fir fragment showing a strip of removed bark by the lightning current
+Figure 3: Major top fir fragment showing a strip of removed bark by the lightning current

-Figure 3 shows the distribution of the fragments around the fir.
-The numerous small splinters and fragments with weights less than 1 kg are disregarded.
-About 10 fragments weighing between 20 kg and 70 kg were found in distances of up to 50 m around the fir.
-More than 10 smaller fragments between 10 kg and 20 kg were located in distances of up to 70 m from the fir.
-Smaller fragments between 1 kg and 10 kg were blasted over distances of up to 80 m.
+Figure 4 shows an example for the numerous trunk fragments.
+About 10 fragments weighing between 20 kg and 100 kg were found in distances of up to 50 m around the fir.
+More than 10 smaller fragments between 10 kg and 20 kg were located in distances of up to 70 m.
+Smaller fragments between 1 kg and 10 kg were blasted over distances of up to 80 m (see figure 1).